d-dziublenko/discord-audio-player/FAQ.md

 ### Q: Is this bot free to use?

 **A:** Yes!
-This bot is completely free and open source under the MIT license.
+This bot is completely free and open source under the AGPL-3.0 license.
 You can host it yourself at no cost (except for any hosting fees if you choose to use a VPS).

 ### Q: Can I modify the bot for my server?

 **A:** Absolutely!
 The code is open source.
 Feel free to fork it and customize it to your needs.
-Just remember to comply with the MIT license.
+Just remember to comply with the AGPL-3.0 license.

 ### Q: How many servers can the bot be in?